 Hard to find, the small bar area has upto 12 beers on tap and a few bottles to take away.
 The brewery itself is small, so the beers rarely last long with its local reputation.

-Bucket Boys Craft Beer Co on Illawarra Road is mainly a bottle shop showcasing a large range of local and international beers, but they have a growler filling station of their own, and guest, beers as well as holding regular brewery tasting sessions.
+Bucket Boys Craft Beer Co on Illawarra Road is a bottle shop showcasing a large range of local and international beers, a growler filling station of their own, and guest, beers as well as holding regular brewery tasting sessions, and an upstairs bar serving a range of rarer national and international beers.

 Whilst Grifter Brewing Co have been around since 2012, they found a home in 2016 at the large venue tucked away in an industrial unit off Enmore Road.

-With plenty of space for the bar area, the brewery almost looks tiny against the back wall.
+With plenty of space for the bar area, the ever expanding brewery takes up more room against the back wall.
 Their full core range is always on tap alongside seasonal and one off beers.

 With the bar opening at 9am, it is probably going to be the first stop on any local brewery crawl and is the perfect place for breakfast.
 The full core range of beers are on tap alongside a couple of seasonal and one off beers.
 The huge brewery itself is clearly visible from everywhere in the venue.

-Recently opened in April this year, Wildflower Brewing & Blending are already a must visit brewery in the area.
+Opened in April 2017, Wildflower Brewing & Blending are a must visit brewery in the area.

-Using wort brewed at Batch Brewing, which is fermented in a couple of old dairy tanks in the venue using a mixture of brewers and locally collected yeast, it is then matured in a range of barrels before being blended to create either a Gold (a saison) or an Amber (a Biere de Garde).
-A Table beer is also available which is served straight after fermentation.
+Using wort brewed at Batch Brewing, which is fermented in a couple of old dairy tanks in the venue using a mixture of locally collected yeast, it is matured in a range of barrels before being blended to create either a core range of Gold (a saison) or an Amber (a Biere de Garde), and an ongoing selection of regular singular brews featuring a range of fruit named after the owners children.

-Opened in early 2015, Willie the Boatman‘s range of beers reference local characters, many who helped build the brewery, which continues to expand filling the space at the rear of the small tasting room.
-Their Corn Ale is named after Local Federal Member Anthony Albanese, who has recently become a champion of craft beer.
+Originally opened nearby in early 2015, Willie the Boatman is now is a larger venue with a new Brewhouse.
+The range of beers reference local characters, many who helped build the original brewery.
+Their Corn Ale is named after Local Federal Member Anthony Albanese, who has become a political champion of craft beer.

 With such a high concentration of breweries in such a small area, it is no surprise that they have got together to form a local beer association, the Inner West Brewery Association which includes other nearby breweries in a wider Inner West area.